Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress16/05/2023

 All three were brought to the ground by the people around them.
-The older brother died, the two younger brothers (36 and 45 years old) were given artificial respiration, taken to the local medical center for first aid, then transferred to the Department of Internal Resuscitation and Anti-Poison, Hospital 108, Hanoi.
+The older brother died, the two younger brothers (36 and 45 years old) were given artificial respiration, taken to the local medical center for first aid, then transferred to the Internal Medicine and Anti-Poison Department, Hospital 108, Hanoi.
 Doctors diagnosed the patients with suffocation, after intensive treatment they recovered and were discharged from the hospital.

 "The victims had difficulty breathing and died due to lack of oxygen and inhalation of toxic gases," said Dr. Phuong.

-In areas with many coal mines, oil mines, landfills, agricultural waste, and deep wells, methane gas often appears.
+In areas with many coal mines, oil mines, landfills, agricultural waste, deep wells often contain a lot of methane gas.
 This is a toxic gas that at high concentrations can quickly kill a person, according to Dr. Phuong.

 Check for safety before going down the well by lighting a candle or lamp, and slowly lowering it down to the water surface at the bottom of the well.
-If the candle still burns normally, it means that there is enough oxygen in the air at the bottom of the well for breathing.
+If the candle still burns normally, it means that the air at the bottom of the well has enough oxygen for breathing.
 On the contrary, if the candle flickers and then goes out, you should not go down the well.

 In case of suspicion of suffocation in the well, do not go down the well immediately to save the victim but call the rescue team.
 The best first aid for the victim after bringing them to the surface is to perform artificial respiration on the spot, then transfer them to the nearest medical facility.